-NURS 5071 Introduction to Psychotherapies for

-the Advanced Practice Nurse.
+NURS 5071 Introduction to Psychotherapies for the Advanced Practice Nurse.
 This course focuses on introducing theories and methods used by the Psychiatric Mental Health Advanced Practice Nurse as broadly applied across treatment settings.
 Students will explore theory and techniques associated with various therapeutic models with regards to theoretical underpinnings, therapeutic action, techniques, relationship between therapist and patient, and application to different diagnostic populations and family systems.
 Selected psychotherapies will be studied and applied to selected cases utilizing various methods of learning.
 Students will gain knowledge and experience that promotes satisfactory assimilation of mental health concepts in their delivery of advanced practice nursing across the lifespan.
 Emphasis will be placed on evidence-based practice and treatment guidelines using a range of theoretical and conceptual models for conducting psychotherapy and supporting recovery.
 Selected psychotherapies will be studied, and application made where possible within the practicum setting as well as the course learning activities......1 s.h.

-NURS 5072 Contemporary Approaches to

-Psychotherapy.
-This course focuses on introducing contemporary theories and methods used by the

-Psychiatric Mental Health Advanced Practice Nurse as broadly applied across treatment settings.
+NURS 5072 Contemporary Approaches to Psychotherapy.
+This course focuses on introducing contemporary theories and methods used by the Psychiatric Mental Health Advanced Practice Nurse as broadly applied across treatment settings.
 Students will explore theory and therapy techniques associated with various therapeutic models with regards to theoretical underpinnings, therapeutic action, techniques, relationship between therapist and patient, and application to different diagnostic populations and family systems.
 Selected contemporary psychotherapies will be studied and applied to selected cases utilizing various methods of learning.
 Students will gain knowledge and experience that promotes satisfactory assimilation of mental health concepts in their delivery of advanced practice nursing across the lifespan.
 Emphasis will be placed on evidence-based practice and treatment guidelines using a range of theoretical and conceptual models for conducting psychotherapy and supporting recovery.
-Selected psychotherapies will be studied and application made where possible within the practicum setting as well as the course learning activities.
+Selected psychotherapies will be studied, and application made where possible within the practicum setting as well as the course learning activities.
 The DSM 5 will be used as the basis for diagnostic nomenclature across the lifespan......1 s.h.
+Prerequisite: NURS 5071

-NURS 5073 Integration and Application of Psychotherapies.
+NURS 5073 Integration and Application of

+Psychotherapies.
 This course focuses on the application of theories and methods used by the Psychiatric Mental Health Advanced Practice Nurse as broadly applied across treatment settings.
 Students will explore theory and therapy techniques associated with various therapeutic models with regards to theoretical underpinnings, therapeutic action, techniques, relationship between therapist and patient, and application to different diagnostic populations and family systems.
 Selected psychotherapies will be studied and applied to selected cases utilizing various methods of learning.
 Students will gain knowledge and experience that promotes satisfactory assimilation of mental health concepts in their delivery of advanced practice nursing across the lifespan.
 Emphasis will be placed on evidence-based practice and treatment guidelines using a range of theoretical and conceptual models for conducting psychotherapy and supporting recovery.
-Selected psychotherapies will be studied and application made where possible within the practicum setting as well, as the course learning activities.
-The student will be given the opportunity to assess the dynamic forces of the current health care delivery system and how it influences care delivery to
+Selected psychotherapies will be studied, and application made where possible within the practicum setting as well, as the course learning activities.
+The student will be given the opportunity to assess the dynamic forces of the current health care delivery system and how it influences care delivery to the client needing mental health services.
+The DSM 5 will be used as the basis for diagnostic nomenclature across the lifespan1 s.h.
+Prerequisite: NURS 5071

 NURS 5075 Advanced Psychopharmacology.
 This course presents advanced concepts in neuroscience, pharmacokinetics and pharmacodynamics and the safe clinical management of targeted psychiatric symptoms, related to the psychopharmacologic treatment of various psychiatric disorders across the lifespan.
 The course reflects current scientific knowledge of psychopharmacology and its application to clinical problems seen in a variety of settings.
-This course builds on knowledge from previous courses such as Advanced Pharmacology and Advanced Pathophysiology to provide the advanced practitioner with knowledge related to clinical management of psychotropic medications with emphasis on the assessment, prescribing and administration strategies of psychiatric medications.
-This course is designed to prepare students for the role of prescriber based on national guidelines and
+This course builds on knowledge from